Frequently Asked Questions

 - Enter your library card number (Borrower ID) where prompted; remember to include all numbers, but no spaces in between

 - Enter your password where prompted.
-Your password is the last 4 digits of your telephone number, or your birth year if you have an Anaheim library card.
+Your password is the last 4 digits of your telephone number.

 - Follow by pressing Login